 Hack@Brown is a yearly hackathon that encourages creativity and collaboration instead of a competitive coding competition.
-Hackers during the hackathon always surprise me in what they make, from machine learning wikipedia poems, to made-from-scratch record players.
+Hackers during the hackathon always surprise me in what they make, from machine learning wikipedia poems to made-from-scratch record players.

 The first steps were to understand and collaborate on what type of assets we wanted built.
 We drew up and talked about what a “Garage” meant to us and implemented different ideas from these beginning sketches.
-We chose our typeface, Covik Sans based upon its countershapes.
+We chose our typeface, Covik Sans based on its countershapes.
 Our colors were based upon the “Garage” myth so we chose retro inspired, yet still contemporary feeling colors.

 Making a website was a constant back and forth between the development team and our design team.
 We used Figma for collaborative design.
 Below are examples of our collaborative work.